• Skip to primary navigation

 Mashing the bananas, mixing the bananas and sugar, beating the mixture, adding the eggs and vanilla.

-2. Beat together the sugars and butter until light, creamy and well-combined.
-Then, stir in your oil until it’s incorporated.
+2. Beat together the sugars and butter.
+Look for a light, creamy, well-combined mixture, then stir in the oil until it’s well incorporated.

 3. Add the bananas to the butter/sugar mixture and stir well to combine.

 4. Add the eggs, buttermilk, and vanilla extract and stir well.
-The batter most likely won’t be smooth since your mashed bananas are bound to be a bit lumpy, but everything should be thoroughly mixed.
+The batter most likely won’t be smooth since your mashed bananas are bound to be a bit lumpy, but everything should be thoroughly mixed (especially since you need to be quite light-handed in the next step.

 Whisking the flour, adding the flour to the wet ingredients, spreading the batter in the pan, and checking for doneness of the cake.

 4. Check the doneness of the cake by inserting a toothpick into the center.
-The toothpick should come out mostly clean, or, preferably, with some moist crumbs (but no raw batter!).
+The toothpick should come out mostly clean, or, preferably, with some moist crumbs (but not raw batter!).

 Beating the butter, adding the powdered sugar and beating, adding milk, spreading frosting on top of cake.

-1. Combine (softened, full-fat) cream cheese, butter, vanilla extract, and salt and beat until smooth and creamy.
+1. Combine (softened!) cream cheese, butter, vanilla extract, and salt and beat until smooth and creamy.
 There should be no lumps remaining (if it’s lumpy, your cream cheese may have been too cold).

 Frosted cake up close topped with chopped walnuts in clear glass baking dish.